nosloc/JATG_support_for_Gecko5Education/notes/week10.md

 I also added an instruction that allow to switch the buffer when the DMA is ready to switch.
 It simply follow the path of launching a new instruction but does not send any starting signal to the DMA.

 ## Synchronisation

+add the two synchronizers for both of the signal to launch the DMA

+## Question

+1. What would be intersing to put in the status reg of the ipcore